IToday we will be visiting the Cigar Shoppe in Ellwood City, Pennsylvania and discover the best premium cigars.

 Some of you may be familiar with these brands, however I was not, because like so many of us, I had had become a victim of my own prejudices and think I know what I like and don’t experiment by trying something new.

 Last year while traveling through Old Mexico on my Harley, I was about out of cigars and calling what I was smoking Cigars was really a stretch.
-I had done an internet search for cigars in Mexico and discovered a place called San Andreas!
+I had done an internet search for cigars in Mexico and discovered a place called San Andres!
 I would come to find out that they grew some of the best tobacco around and export all over the world.

 Not to get too far off track, but I found the place where I could get some cigars and when I went in, it was like a bank, they even had armed guards.
 More about this in a future blog.
 The moral of the story is “I found some great cigars from a place I had never heard of!